Wisconsin Fatal Car

 - Document the scene: Use your phone to take photos or videos of the accident scene, vehicle damage, road conditions, weather, and any visible injuries.
 This evidence can be invaluable for your car accident attorney and insurance companies when evaluating your car accident claim.

 - Gather information: Collect names, contact details, and insurance information from all drivers involved, including the other driver.
 Be sure to note if the other driver is uninsured or underinsured, as this can impact your legal options for seeking compensation.
 Also, gather contact information for any witnesses.
 This information will help your legal team and injury lawyers determine liability and build a strong case.
+You should exchange contact information with the at-fault driver before leaving the accident scene.

 - Wait for the police to arrive: Remain at the scene until law enforcement arrives and completes their investigation.
 Cooperate fully and request a copy of the police report, which will be critical for your personal injury case.